dh85/SpotifyWebAPI/Sources/SpotifyWebAPI/Documentation.docc/TestingGuide.md

 Need to drive a UI against the real networking stack without Spotify's servers?
 Stand up your own HTTP endpoint that mimics Spotify's responses and point `SpotifyClientConfiguration` at it by overriding the `httpClient`.

+## Async vs Combine Tests

+Every service documents both the async method and its `*Publisher` counterpart.
+Mirror that in your
+tests: call the async API when you're already in an async XCTest method, or rely on the publisher when you need to integrate with Combine operators.
+Because the publisher helpers wrap the async implementations, you can share fixtures, mocks, and assertions between paradigms and still get identical validation and instrumentation output.

 ## Helper Assertions

 Combine pipelines are easy to verify by returning `Just` values from your mocks, while async code can be exercised with `async let`/`await` inside XCTest.
 Because everything funnels through ``SpotifyClientProtocol``, you rarely need to spin up real HTTP traffic for unit tests.